RationalityEnhancement/ReflectiveLearningChatbots/README.md

 * Download and install [Node.js](https://nodejs.org/en/download/releases/).
 If possible, download version 17.9.0.
 This would minimize compatibility issues, as the chatbot software in this repository is built on that version.
   *   Windows: download file "node-v17.9.0-x86.msi"
   *   macOS: download file "node-v17.9.0.pkg"
-* Use git to clone this repository into a local directory of your choice.
+* Use git to fork this repository into your own account, then clone that forked repository into a local directory of your choice.
 Navigate to the directory in which you have cloned this repository.
 * Open a [terminal](https://geekiam.io/what-is-a-terminal-window/) of your choice.
 * Run the command `npm install`
 * Copy the file [.env_template](./.env_template) to another file in the same directory with the name "_.env_" (without quotes).